NZBIO.ORG.NZ //

 The Environmental Risk Management Authority (ERMA New Zealand) considers and weighs the risks, costs and benefits of using any new organism, including GM organisms, on a case-by-case basis.

-Under the amended Hazardous Substances and New Organisms Act (HSNO), ERMA can impose conditions on any approval it gives to release a new organism, including when and how the organism is used, and any other monitoring or special requirements.
-For more information visit: www.ermanz.govt.nz
+Under the amended Hazardous Substances and New Organisms Act (HSNO), ERMA can impose conditions on any approval it grants for the release of a new organism, including when and how the organism is used, as well as any other monitoring or special requirements.
+For more information, visit: www.ermanz.govt.nz

-The Ministry of Agriculture and Forestry (MAF) is the agency responsible for enforcing the Hazardous Substances and New Organisms Act concerning new organisms, and it has several roles that relate to GM.
+The Ministry of Agriculture and Forestry (MAF) is the agency responsible for enforcing the Hazardous Substances and New Organisms Act regarding new organisms, and it has several roles related to GM.

-It is involved in monitoring compliance with controls imposed by ERMA on GM organisms that have been approved for use within containment, for example, in laboratories and field tests.
-For further information visit: www.mpi.govt.nz
+It is involved in monitoring compliance with controls imposed by ERMA on GM organisms approved for use within containment, for example, in laboratories and during field tests.
+For further information, visit: www.mpi.govt.nz

 The NZBIO website serves as a valuable platform that showcases success stories of New Zealand businesses across diverse industries, offering inspiration and promoting entrepreneurship.
-The website provides essential resources and information for aspiring entrepreneurs to navigate the intricacies of establishing and growing a business.
+The website provides essential resources and information to help aspiring entrepreneurs navigate the intricacies of establishing and growing a business.
 Moreover, it facilitates connections with potential partners, investors, and collaborators, thereby contributing to the growth and success of New Zealand’s business landscape.

 To promote your business with NZBio.org.nz contact us now.